theharveyz/cms/intl.en-US/User Guide/Event monitoring/Report event data.md

 The event monitoring function provides APIs to report events, allowing you to collect and report service exceptions to CloudMonitor.
 You can configure policies for reported events to receive alerts and notifications.

-CloudMonitor supports data reporting using open APIs, Java SDK, and AliCloudCLI.
+CloudMonitor supports data reporting using open APIs, Java SDK, and Alibaba Cloud CLI.

 ## Restrictions {#section_mmb_n3j_zdb .section}